 Recover Fast in a Complex Environment

 Rethink disaster recovery and what’s at risk: potential loss of business and reputational damage.
-Comprehensive disaster recovery of data across on-premises, cloud and virtual environments is critical for your business.
+Comprehensive disaster recovery of data across on-site, cloud and virtual environments is critical for your business.
 A solid disaster recovery strategy helps you be ready for new challenges like ransomware and GDPR.

 It’s not just data and applications in a traditional environment that you’re trying to recover.
-It’s related workloads that live on-premises and in the cloud.
+It’s related workloads that live on-site and in the cloud.
 Virtual machines, physical services, applications and endpoints also need to be considered.

 - Recovery time is critical.
 How long does data recovery take with your current point solutions?